Is Lojas Americanas going bankrupt?

 Lojas Americanas is a historic Brazilian retail chain that has been present in the market for over 90 years.

-Founded in 1929, the company has become one of the largest department store chains in Brazil, with more than 1,700 stores throughout the country.
+Founded in 1929, the company has become one of the largest department store chains in Brazil, with more than 1,700 stores spread across the country.

-Despite its long history and reputation as a reliable retailer, rumors have recently surfaced that Lojas Americanas is going bankrupt.
+Despite its long history and reputation as a trusted retailer, rumors have recently surfaced that Lojas Americanas is going bankrupt.

 If these rumors are true, it would be a significant blow to both retail and the Brazilian economy as a whole.